Extending simple monotone drawings: Introduction

 The first author together with Pach, Radoi\v{c}i\'{c} and T\'{o}th~\cite{KPRT15_saturated} proved that for every $k\ge 1$, for every arrangement $\mathcal{A}$ of $k$-strings and every pair of points $a,b$ not on the same curve of $\mathcal{A}$, there exists a simple curve joining $a$ and $b$ intersecting every curve of $\mathcal{A}$ at most $2k$ times.
 They also constructed examples showing that the constant $2k$ cannot be improved.

-Arroyo et al.~\cite{AKPVSW23_inserting} showed that it is NP-hard to decide, given an arrangement $\mathcal{A}$ of pseudosegments and a pair of points $a,b$, whether $a$ and $b$ can be joined by a simple curve crossing each pseudosegment of $\mathcal{A}$ at most once.
+Arroyo, Klute, Parada, Vogtenhuber, Seidel and Wiedera~\cite{AKPVSW23_inserting} showed that it is NP-hard to decide, given an arrangement~$\mathcal{A}$ of pseudosegments and a pair of points $a,b$, whether $a$ and $b$ can be joined by a simple curve crossing each pseudosegment of $\mathcal{A}$ at most once.
 Our proof of Theorem~\ref{theorem_hard} is a simple adaptation of this result to cylindrically monotone arrangements.
+Recently, Aichholzer Orthaber and Vogtenhuber \cite{AOV24_Separable} proved a result similar to Theorem~\ref{theorem_main} where they showed that the crossing-minimizing and the so-called separable drawings can be extended to simple drawings of the complete graph but not necessarily to the crossing-minimizing or separable drawings of the complete graph.

-Arroyo, Bensmail and Richter~\cite{ABR21_pseudolines} studied a slightly different extendability question: given an arrangement of pseudosegments, can it be extended to an arrangement of pseudolines by extending every given pseudosegment to a pseudoline?
+Arroyo, Bensmail and Richter~\cite{ABR21_pseudolines} studied a slightly different extendability question: given an~arrangement of pseudosegments, can it be extended to an~arrangement of pseudolines by extending every given pseudosegment to a pseudoline?
 They determined the full infinite set of minimal obstructions, and found a polynomial time algorithm for detecting the obstructions and extending the arrangement.